crowdagger/crowbook/README.md

 [pulldown-cmark](https://crates.io/crates/pulldown-cmark) and thus
 should support most of commonmark Markdown.
-Inline HTML, however, is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe ODT).
+Inline HTML, however, is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe eventually ODT).

-Maybe the most specific "feature" of Crowbook is that (by default, it can be deactivated) tries to "clean" the input files.
+Maybe the most specific "feature" of Crowbook is that (by default, it can be deactivated) it tries to "clean" the input files.
 By default this doesn't do much (except removing superfluous spaces), but if the book's language is set to french it tries to respect french typography, replacing spaces with non-breaking ones when it is